 2012 - WNCW Music Director Martin Anderson begins playing a set of Doc Watson songs every Monday morning, after the much beloved Native North Carolinian and musician passes away.
 It's titled Ten O'clock Doc and still airs every Monday at 10am in honor of Arthel "Doc" Watson.
 Fans love it.

 2013 - Country Gold makes it debut on Sunday mornings with Host Tom Pittman.
-It's becomes a big success and still is a popular go to show on Sunday mornings.
+It becomes a big success and its popularity warranted expanding it an hour to a total of three hours on Sunday mornings.

-2014 - The award winning show featuring iconic music from the sixties, DIG! with Producer and Host Kim Clark, makes its debut as does Rhythm Theorym, a funkalicious, gritty, soulful, groovy show created by Host Scotty Robertson.
+2014 - The award winning show featuring iconic music from the sixties, DIG! with Kim Clark, makes its debut as does Rhythm Theorem, a funky, gritty, soulful, groovy show created by Scotty Robertson.
 Both are hugely popular shows.
 In May, WNCW's original Program Director Greg Hils passes away.
-Paul Foster, a life long radio and television journalist, joins the WNCW Staff as Senior New Producer for the station.
+Paul Foster, a life long radio and television journalist, joins the WNCW Staff as Senior New Producer.

 2018 - WNCW's 29 year-old antenna is replaced with a state-of-the-art antenna.
-WNCW hires a new Sound Engineer, Sean Rubin.
-WNCW's first DJ to play a song, Bill Buchynski, passes away in the fall of 2018.
+WNCW hires a new Audio Engineer, Sean Rubin.
+WNCW's first DJ to play a song on air, Bill Buchynski, passes away in the fall of 2018.